usgpo/bulk-data/README.md

 # bulk-data

->2020-05-01: Today's issue is currently unavailable; we apologize for any inconvenience.

 GPO provides the capability to download XML in bulk for select collections from https://www.govinfo.gov/bulkdata.

 Please see the User Guides within this repository for more information on how to make use of the XML data for the available collections.